Deepening our Connection with Nature through Education and Exploration.

 Week-long summer camps for 7-14 year old children, exploring the gorgeous and fascinating natural areas around Juneau.
 We offer small group size and an excellent staff of knowledgeable adults.
 An open format allows inquiry-based learning and plenty of unstructured time, with activities emphasizing local natural sciences.
 Most of all, we’re outside having fun every day, with much of our time spent in the Tongass National Forest.
 Each day brings a new destination and the opportunity to learn, explore, and grow outside with old friends, new friends, and Discovery Southeast Naturalists.
 Made possible thanks to the US Forest Service and the City and Borough of Juneau through sales tax revenue.

-Register here, and please be sure to read the details, participant agreement, and cancellation policy as you register.
+For Juneau camps, register here, and please be sure to read the details, participant agreement, and cancellation policy as you register.
 No more than 3 weeks per child, please.

 Regular tuition is $260 per week, and overnight camps are $470.
 In addition, we proudly offer sliding scale tuition.
 If $260 or $470 is not appropriate for your family right now, simply enter the amount you’d like to pay, per child – you can even put $0.
 All of this is thanks to financial support from Discovery Southeast members, the Forest Service, and many others.